AtulSingh-Emyre/react-git-page-deployment/README.md

 ```

 ## Step 3 (case wise): Router
-Now if you are using react-router-dom,
+Now if you are using react-router-dom, you may have some issues with rendering pages once the website is deployed due to routes.